Minijump/Squirrel/README.md

 * Move 'create' out of transient components' constructor (add it in open?) (to be able to access 'this' in subclasses)

 ### To Fix
-* Fix collapsed sidebar glitches: glitch when clicking on a line

 ### To do MVP
 * Add actions + tours on actions

 ### To do UX
+* Imp page when there is no table created yet

 ### Feature ideas
 * Add dynamic doctrsing (expl: pd.Series.replace.__doc__)